developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/modules/index.md

 ## Qxdm Module

-The Qxdm Module captures Qxdm (Qualcomm Modem Logs) from the device.
+The Qxdm Module captures Qualcomm Modem Logs from the device.

 output
 Qxdm is unique in the fact that it will not contain data up to a limit before removing the oldest.
 If Qxdm is started and not stopped it can take up an extreme amount of memory.

+**Warning**: Output from this module has the potential to occupy large amounts of device storage. **Zebra recommends capping the log size in accordance with available storage**.

+???
+Log size is in MB?

+EXPLAIN:- The file name used if a User Defined config is selected to be used
+<RxLogger_Path>/qxdm/cfg/Custom_filer.cfg

 <table class=MsoTableGrid border=1 cellspacing=0 cellpadding=0
  style='margin-left:.65in;border-collapse:collapse;border:none'>